Where is Peng Shuai? T-shirts will be OK at Australian Open

 Footage screened last weekend of security and police requesting a fan remove a shirt which featured an image of Peng on the front and “Where is Peng Shuai?” on the back sparked widespread condemnation, with some critics describing it as cowardly.

-Tennis great Martina Navratilova, a three-time Australian Open singles champion, posted a tweet saying: ”That’s just pathetic.
-The (at)wta stands pretty much alone on this!!!”
+Tennis great Martina Navratilova, a three-time Australian Open singles champion, posted a tweet saying: “That’s just pathetic.
+The @wta stands pretty much alone on this!!!”

 Tennis Australia responded initially by stating that the clothing breached its rule on “political messaging.”